larsks/blog.oddbit.com-posts/2013-11-12-a-random-collection.md

+---
+layout: post
-Title: A random collection of OpenStack Tools
+title: A random collection of OpenStack Tools
-Date: 2013-11-12
+date: 2013-11-12
-Tags: openstack
+tags: openstack
+---

 I've been working with [OpenStack][] a lot recently, and I've ended up with a small collection of utilities that make my life easier.
 On the odd chance that they'll make your life easier, too, I thought I'd hilight them here: